MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

 .. confval:: playlist_directory
    :type: PATH

-   This specifies the directory where saved playlists are stored.
+   This specifies the directory where saved playlists are stored (flat, no subdirectories).
 If you do not configure this, you cannot save playlists.

 .. confval:: state_file
    :type: PATH